 Military Spouses Receive Fellowships to Conduct Financial Counseling

 The program is open to spouses of active-duty or retired Army, Navy, Air Force, Marine Corps, Coast Guard, and Army or Air National Guard or reserve component service members, as well as to spouses of U.S. Public Health Service Commissioned Corps and National Oceanic and Atmospheric Administration professionals.
-A list of the 2016 class of spouse Fellows is available upon request.
-Full biographies of selected accredited spouse Fellows are available at https://www.saveandinvest.org/military-spouse-fellowship-program/profiles.
+Full biographies of selected accredited spouse fellows are available at www.saveandinvest.org/military/military-spouse-fellowship-program.

 About the FINRA Investor Education Foundation

 The FINRA Investor Education Foundation provides investors with high-quality, easily accessible information and tools to better understand the markets and the basic principles of saving and investing.
 In 2006, the Foundation launched a multifaceted program to expand the saving and investing knowledge of military service members and their spouses, including a free, unbiased resource, www.saveandinvest.org/military.
-A proud collaborator in the Department of Defense Financial Readiness Campaign, the Foundation also builds the capacity of military financial educators to support their communities and presents financial education forums at military installations worldwide.
+A proud collaborator in the Department of Defense Financial Readiness Campaign, the Foundation also presents financial education forums at military installations worldwide.

 About The National Military Family Association